thefinnlab/thefinnlab.github.io/_pages/positions.md

 **Full-time research assistants**: We are not actively recruiting full-time RAs/lab managers at this time, but please watch this space for potential opportunities.

-**Undergraduate part-time research assistants**: Interested undergrads may download and fill out this [application form](https://docs.google.com/document/d/1wlPxIw6OAbRHHOJvx1yPzkhXAGOu-2bjb6JHo-aTsBE/edit?usp=sharing) and email it to Emily ([Emily.S.Finn@Dartmouth.edu](mailto:Emily.S.Finn@Dartmouth.edu)).
+**Undergraduate part-time research assistants**: Interested undergrads may download and fill out this [application form](https://docs.google.com/document/d/1wlPxIw6OAbRHHOJvx1yPzkhXAGOu-2bjb6JHo-aTsBE/edit?usp=sharing) and email it to Rekha ([rekha.s.varrier@dartmouth.edu](mailto:rekha.s.varrier@dartmouth.edu)).